nasd4q/finance-app/README.md

-Not up to date !
+Readme.md not up to date !

 ## SO FAR